9.1 General context

 It is possible to volunteer at many Hungarian non-profit environmental organisations, especially in the field of nature conservation.
 Nevertheless, neither the Hungarian jargon nor the relevant laws (for example the Volunteer Act - Önkéntes törvény) nor the organisations themselves use a separate term for volunteers participating in this type of activity.

-The results of the Voluntarism in Hungary 2018 (Önkéntesség Magyarországon 2018) research was published in 2019.
+The results of the Voluntarism in Hungary 2018 (Önkéntesség Magyarországon 2018) research were published in 2019.
 It turns out that about 56 000 volunteers work specifically for an environmental and animal welfare organisation, and within this, the number of 18-29-year-olds is 16 000.
-The latest research was conducted in 2024 but as of March 2025, the results are not published yet.
+The latest research was conducted in 2023, but as of March 2026, the results have not been published yet.

-In Hungary, there is a large youth survey conducted every four years among 15-29-year-olds, with a sample of 8 000 people, the Hungarian Youth Research.
-The last one was conducted in 2020.
-According to the results, 1.1% of respondents said they had engaged in voluntary activities related to environmental protection and animal welfare in the year before the survey.
-(Data source: database of the research) The research for 2024 has already conducted, the results will be available in the second half of 2025.
+In Hungary, there is a large youth survey conducted every four years among 15–29-year-olds, with a sample of 8 000 people, the Hungarian Youth Research.
+According to the latest published results from 2020, 1.1% of respondents said they had engaged in voluntary activities related to environmental protection and animal welfare in the year before the survey.
+(Data source: database of the research) As of March 2026, the results of the 2024 survey have not been published.

 Youth interest in global issues

 There are also programmes that relate to youth participation in policy-making.
-One of them is the Youth Dialouge (Ifjúsági Párbeszéd) programme of the National Youth Council (Nemzeti Ifjúsági Tanács) that aims to bring together youth and decision-makers.
-(For more information, see 5.4 Young people's participation in policy-making.)
+One of them is the Youth Dialogue (Ifjúsági Párbeszéd) programme of the National Youth Council (Nemzeti Ifjúsági Tanács) that aims to bring together youth and decision-makers.
+(For more information, see 5.4.)

-Another programme is the Visegrad Youth Forum, which aims to create a platform for cooperation and to connect young people and future leaders from the Czech Republic, Poland, Slovakia and Hungary and from neighbouring regions and help them to improve their knowledge about different aspects of regional and intraregional cooperation in various fields.
+Another programme was the Visegrad Youth Forum in 2024, which aimed to create a platform for cooperation and to connect young people and future leaders from the Czech Republic, Poland, Slovakia and Hungary and from neighbouring regions.
+The programme also helped them to improve their knowledge about different aspects of regional and intraregional cooperation in various fields.

 Data on youth engagement in volunteering